Monitoring Connection States

 Receiving Only

 - The member is configured in receiver mirror mode.
-It receives events but does not send any, and it blocks local writes.
+It receives events but does not send any.
+Local writes aren't blocked, but they aren't synchronized to other members, so treat the repository as read-only.

 - This is expected behavior for a receiving-only member, not an error condition.